Ethanlinyf/Pokemon-Park/README.md

 # Pokemon Park
 ## Introduction
-This park is created by Jocelyn, Colin, Joshua, Junhao, Junyu, Jason, , Anita, Mia
+This park is created by Jocelyn, Colin, Joshua, Junhao, Junyu, Jason, , Anita, Mia.
+We are using this park to perform python practice.

+In this Pokemon park, we have some modules that can be used to create different python practices.

 ## Settings in the git and github
 - git config --global user.name